 A blockage in the bowel

-Sometimes a cancer in the tummy (abdominal) area can grow so that it partly or completely blocks the bowel.
+Sometimes cancer in the tummy (abdominal) area can grow so that it partly or completely blocks the bowel.
 This can happen with ovarian, bowel or stomach cancer.

 Your doctor may call this a bowel obstruction.
-The waste from food you have digested cannot get past the blockage.
+The waste from the food you have digested can't get past the blockage.

 - feeling bloated and full